 Culture, food and drink in Tanzania

-If someone asked me to choose between Kenya vs Tanzania, I’d choose Tanzania because it has so many attractions that are worth exploring.
+If someone asked me to choose between Tanzania vs Kenya, I’d choose Tanzania because it has so many attractions that are worth exploring.

 When it comes to drinks, Tanzania is the second largest wine producer in sub-Saharan Africa, after South Africa.
 The grapes grown here are processed into two main categories: a delicious bold, spicy red wine, and the most delicate natural sweet dessert wine.